-The Professional Career Development Program PCDP) was implemented by the College of Pharmacy in the Fall of 2019 and delivers a longitudinal component of professional development alongside the pharmacy curriculum.
+The Professional Career Development Program PCDP), and the associated Residency and Fellowship Preparation Series and Career Pathways Series, was implemented by the College of Pharmacy in the Fall of 2019 and delivers a longitudinal component of professional development alongside the pharmacy curriculum.
 The goal of the PCDP is to assist students in identifying their professional career goals and provide the resources and support needed to pursue and fulfill these professional goals.
-The fall semester of the PCDS is dedicated to delivering informative sessions on a variety of topics which may include career development, leadership, cultural inclusivity, grit and resilience, emotional intelligence ,etc. Monthly seminars are also delivered during the fall semester and focus on residency and fellowship preparation.
-During the spring semester, monthly seminars are delivered by external speakers who work in unique pharmacy practice settings to further expose students to the different career pathways available within the pharmacy profession.
+During the first four weeks of the fall semester the PCDP is dedicated to delivering informative sessions on a variety of topics, which may include career development, leadership, cultural inclusivity, grit and resilience, emotional intelligence ,etc. The Residency and Fellowship Preparation Series, a component of the PCDP, consists of monthly seminars delivered during the fall semester focused on residency and fellowship preparation.
+During the spring semester, the Career Pathways Series of the PCDP consists of monthly seminars delivered by external speakers who work in unique pharmacy practice settings to further expose students to the different career pathways available within the pharmacy profession.
+An integral component of the PCDP is Student Advising Week, which is held each semester and requires that each student meet with his or her advisee for academic and career advising.
+Attendance at the PCDP lectures and Career Pathways series is mandatory for all P1-P3 students.
+Attendance at the Residency and Fellowship Preparation Series sessions is open to all students and strongly encouraged for P3s and P4s.
+Students planning to attend the Midyear Annual Meeting in December must participate in the Residency and Fellowship Preparation Series to ensure they are adequately prepared for the meeting.
+Students requesting travel support from the Office of Student Affairs will only be considered if they attended each Residency and Fellowship Preparation session and are serving in an active role at this meeting.
+Additional information on the Professional Career Development Program is available in the Professional Career Development and Co-Curricular course on CANVAS.